ethras/flow-maestro/protocols/sub-issue-governance.md

 4. Call `/launch` on that child before proceeding

 ### When Sealing Work
-1. Complete each child individually (quality gates + review)
+1. Complete each child individually (quality gates + QA)
 2. Only after ALL children are sealed, prepare the parent seal
 3. Parent seal must reference all child seal timestamps